New Leak: Garmin adds Coach SWIM and Coach WALKING Workouts

 Whilst walking workouts are not my thing, they seem like a great idea for those they might be suited to.
 Nice move, Garmin.

-I’m excited about the Forerunner 970 and trying out one of Garmin’s triathlon plans.
-Can it build, peak and maintain fitness across three sports where you have different ability levels, all leading up to race day?
+I’m excited about the Forerunner 970 and trying out one of Garmin’s new triathlon plans, hopefully including the swim workouts mentioned above.
+Can Garmin’s Triathlon Coach build, peak and maintain fitness across three sports where you have different ability levels, all leading up to race day?
 Can it incorporate Swim Tuesdays/Thursdays and a bi-weekly long-ride/run Sunday?
 Will it suggest Brick workouts near race day?
-That’s VERY hard to do in a personalised and dynamic way, and that’s probably why Garmin has taken so long to get to the point of releasing the feature.
-Still, we pay a lot for these devices, so it’s nice that Garmin seems to be moving in a positive direction.
+That’s VERY hard to do correctly in a personalised and dynamic way, and that’s probably why Garmin has taken so long to get to the point of releasing the feature.
+Still, we pay a lot for these devices, so it’s nice that Garmin seems to be moving forward positively.

 I’m a little surprised at the negativity surrounding the 970 and its features from some influencers.
-The news on the release day was enough to excite me, but the three leaks I’ve posted offer even more…and stuff that might be useful.
+For me, the news on the release day was exciting, and the three leaks I’ve posted today show more of what is to be added…and stuff that might be useful.
 Or at least I might find it useful.
 Maybe that’s why I’m excited! 🙂

 Enjoy